Is there really a system?

 I own several editions of the WRTR (6th Edition) and found the 5th edition to be packed with the handiest reference appendices and exhaustive descriptions of "what to do".
 There's now a 6th edition.

 I thank God for the good that Mrs. Spalding has done my family and my students.
 I am so glad that I have not used a scattered program for "reading", and that friends had recommended the Orton philosophy of teaching reading at the same time as teaching writing.

-Dr. Mary North edited Mrs. Spalding's original WRTR book that can be aligned with the most aggressive school standards, yet also faithfully models the Spalding philosophy for teachers, parents, and homeschooling parents.
+Dr. Mary North edited Mrs. Spalding's original WRTR book so that you can see how it meets the most aggressive school standards, yet also faithfully models the Orton-Spalding philosophy for teachers, parents, and homeschooling parents.

 Once you know the material in this book you're set for teaching phonics to any able bodied person with simple paper and pencil.
 A stick in the sand would work, too.